It starts earlier than many people think.

-In their early twenties, hardly anyone thinks about getting older.
-But around the age of 25 , the body's natural collagen production gradually slows down.
-This process is barely noticeable at first, but it sets the stage for changes that can become apparent over the years—both internally and externally .
+In their early twenties, hardly anyone thinks about aging.
+But around the age of 25, the body's natural collagen production gradually slows down.
+This process is barely noticeable at first, but it marks the starting point for changes that can become apparent over the years – both internally and externally .

-Collagen acts like a stable framework for our body: It ensures skin elasticity, supports joint mobility, and contributes to the strength of bones and muscles.
-Over time, declining production can have noticeable effects—such as reduced skin elasticity , altered joint resilience , or a longer recovery period after exercise .
+Collagen acts like a stable framework for our bodies: it ensures skin elasticity, supports joint mobility, and contributes to the strength of bones and muscles.
+Over time, declining production can have noticeable effects – such as reduced skin elasticity , altered joint resilience , or a longer recovery period after exercise .

 What actually happens in the body

-From the age of 25, the body's own collagen production is estimated to decline by about 1% per year .
+From the age of 25, the body's own collagen production is estimated to decrease by about 1% per year .
 This decline is not immediately noticeable, but can have long-term effects:

 -